The cohomological Hall algebras of a preprojective algebra with symmetrizer: The cohomological Hall algebra

 \section{The cohomological Hall algebra}

-In this section, we first review the cohomological Hall algebra (COHA) associated to a quiver with potential that defined by Kontsevich and Soibelman \cite[Section 7]{KS}.
+In this section, we first review the cohomological Hall algebra (COHA) associated to a quiver with potential that was defined by Kontsevich and Soibelman \cite[Section 7]{KS} (see also \cite{D}).
 We then introduce the extended quiver with potential that is of particular interest in this paper.